-During the coming year, HOSPEEM will continue to network and lobby on behalf of members in order that the views of employers are taken in to account when policy is being formed.
-HOSPEEM will keep members up to date on the latest developments and will continue to represent their views to the European Institutions.
+During the coming years, HOSPEEM will continue to network and lobby on behalf of members in order that the views of employers are taken in to account when policy is being formed.
+HOSPEEM will keep members informed and involved in the latest developments and will continue to represent their views to the European Institutions.
 HOSPEEM will also seek to recruit new members in to the organisation so that it can more accurately represent the views of healthcare employers across Europe.